 Based on a family of discrepancy functions, we derive nonparametric stochastic discount factor (SDFs) bounds that naturally generalize variance (Hansen and Jagannathan, 1991), entropy (Backus, Chernov and Martin, 2011), and higher-moment (Snow, 1991) bounds.
 These bounds are especially useful to identify how parameters affect pricing kernel dispersion in asset pricing models.
-In particular, they allow to distinguish between models where dispersion comes mainly from skewness from models where kurtosis is the primary source of dispersion.
-We analyze the admissibility of disaster and long-run risk models with respect to these bounds and gain important new insights on the role played by non-linearities in the pricing kernels and non-Gaussian features in the returns.
-Our bounds impose a data-driven balance between the amount of skewness and kurtosis that any admissible pricing kernel should satisfy.
+In particular, they allow us to distinguish between models where dispersion comes mainly from skewness from models where kurtosis is the primary source of dispersion.
+We analyze the admissibility of disaster, disappointment aversion and long-run risk models with respect to these bounds.

 Keywords: Stochastic Discount Factor, Information-Theoretic Bounds, Generalized Minimum Contrast Estimators, Implicit Utility Maximizing Weights